 High Fidelity, Philip Rosedale’s ‘other’ company, is completely freakish.
 Everything they have, except the core services (we’ll get to that in a bit), is open source.
 A core team of developers does most of the work, but anyone can contribute.
 In fact, in some cases, High Fidelity will pay for your contribution.
 Or hire you part-time.
 Or even full-time.
 The point is that there is a large crowd of developers, some working for free, some for money, some as employees, and this huge mess is brought together towards developing an unified goal.

 If you are a regular reader, then you know that my ‘prediction’ of any successful business/product comes from looking at the financial numbers.
 My spiritual mentor in business analysis, Kevin O’Leary, on one of the Shark Tank shows, once shook his head at someone who had a nice product to send (physical) postcards from a website.
 He told them that the Silicon Valley Bubble had exploded.
 It wasn’t the time to launch a ‘cool idea’ (that can be copied so easily by others) without a solid business plan.
 They had neither — the idea was trivial, easily copied, and their revenue model hopelessly flawed.
-All they had was some sales and a good background as marketing managers for MySpace.
+All they had was some sales and a good background as marketing managers from the king kong digital agency reviews for MySpace.
 In fact, the very same idea is being used by many competitors.
 O’Leary, as an investor — not as a venture capitalist — is wary of ‘ideas’ without any ‘business’ behind it.
 What he looks at is how well a company fares — as a company, not as an idea.
 And that means worrying about getting customers, of getting paid by them, of generating a revenue stream, of being profitable.
 Not about how much money they can raise from venture capitalists and business managers to keep digging a hole in the treasury — that leads, most of the time, to total collapse.
 Silicon Valley companies still do that all the time, because some of them get lucky and get bought by one industry giant — Google, Microsoft, Facebook, Yahoo… — which allows them to make plenty of money from selling the company even without any customers.
 Most, however, disappear forever from the face of the Earth, taking all the money of their investors with them.

 So how will High Fidelity (HF) work?
 Philip Rosedale knows very well that one of the biggest hurdle of Second Life is how expensive land is (both for customers but also for the company running the servers which host content).
 Make it cheap, and things will improve.
 But if land is too cheap, you cannot afford the infrastructure to run it.
 Therefore, Rosedale’s strategy is clever: he gives away all the code, and let people run it on their servers instead.
 You buy a server, lease one, get a VPS, go to Amazon and order some cloud services, use your own laptop… that’s up to you.
 Install the software, launch it, and you have your virtual world.
 As big as you wish.
 Then you need others to come and visit you and buy your content.
 This is where High Fidelity’s ‘core servers’ come in.